The basics of BIM

 Information modeling:BIM is the structuring of information.
 Information is the most important part of BIM, and must be managed according to the rules defined in the BIM Execution Plan.
 Information modeling determines the structure, the life cycle and the accessibility requirements of the information.

-Interoperability:BIM is the sharing of information.
+Information exchange:BIM is the sharing of information.
 Information contained in the information models should be able to be exchanged and used between different software and stakeholders.
 Interoperability measures the ability of software to exchange and use shared information.

-Three professionals for working with BIMPeople are the key to a BIM that works; they require specific BIM expertise for design, information modeling, coordination and management of BIM projects.
+Three professionals for working in BIMPeople are the key to a BIM that works; they require specific BIM expertise for design, information modeling, coordination and management of BIM projects.
 The professionals identified as essential are:

 BIM Specialist:An advanced management and information modeling operator.